-A third area of research focuses on cultural meanings, identities and frames related to social groups; including girls, African-Americans, feminists, mothers, and fathers.
-Recently published projects include trends in and meanings of 1) the “Mommy Wars” rhetoric in news media and 2) a) benefits of father involvement and b) blame for fathers’ low involvement with children, as depicted in Parents’ Magazine (1926-2006).
+A final strand of my research focuses on cultural meanings, identities and media frames linked to social groups; including mothers, fathers, girls, African-Americans, and feminists and how these frames influence us.
+Recent projects include 1) the “Mommy Wars” in news media and 2) changes in depictions of the benefits of father involvement and blame for fathers’ low involvement with children in Parents’ Magazine (1926-2006).

 As a social psychologist, I address research questions using interactionist, life course, and stress process models.
 My research is published in Social Forces, Society and Mental Health, Journal of Marriage and Family, American Sociological Review, Social Psychology Quarterly, Gender & Society and more.
 Courses I’ve taught include the Sociology of Mental Health, Social Psychology, The Self-Concept, Lives & Times: Socialization across the Life Course, and Research Methods.